 - 2 Getting to Dahab

 - 4 The best time to visit Dahab, Egypt

 - 5 Dahab hotels & Dahab camps

 - 6 Workations in Dahab

 10 reasons to visit Dahab, Egypt

 Whether you’re interested in Egypt’s history, just want a relaxing sun-filled holiday or want to cross diving in the famous Red Sea off your bucket list, there are many places to visit in Egypt.
 The Pyramids, Luxor, Abu Simbel, The Nile Delta, Hurghada… Somehow Dahab rarely ends up in this list, which is a shame as it’s one of the best places to visit in Egypt (of course, we’re biased ;-)).
 Here are 10 reasons why.

 Dahab weather: 365 days of sunshine

 In Dahab the sun always shines.
 There might be a few days a year when it’s a bit overcast and if were lucky there’s rain once a year, but other than that it’s sunny all year round.
 Enough vitamin D for everyone!
+It’s important to protect yourself from the sun though but please don’t damage the reef with all those chemical ointments and use a reef safe sunscreen!
 Even in the wintertime when the temperature at night might drop to 10C (and all the locals are wearing warm winter coats and knit caps), it’s still warm enough to wear a t-shirt during the day.

 Laid back atmosphere